maanas1021552-jpg/SUBLIMED-MaanasCopy/README.md

 > sublimed -f -n -p <#threads> model.c

+(-n means libncurses will not be required.
+Note: serial nature of the time-dependent integrator means multithreading will not actually have much effect).

 To generate a reliable coma image, care needs to be taken to correctly set the par->radius parameter in model.c to capture all the expected emission (this will vary depending on the molecule, coma and viewing geometry).
 The channel spacing (velres) needs to be small enough (around 0.1 km/s or less) to properly sample the spectral line profile, even if the velocity information is later discarded.

-Experience has shown that a good model can be produced with par->pIntensity ~ 2000 grid points (and par->sinkPoints = 500 sink points).
+Experience has shown that a good model can be produced with par->pIntensity ~ a few thousand grid points.
 Radiation trapping effects tend to be very small, so useEP = 0 can be set for most models (apart from H2O), which allows the code to run much faster (in a matter of seconds), particularly for CH3OH.
+The default LIME 1.9.3 raytacer "snaps" to the nearest grid point during raytracing, which tends to overestimate the flux in a 1/rho cometary coma.
+This issue can be mitigated by increasing the grid density (to say, 50,000 grid points), and/or by using par->traceRayAlgorithm = 1, which interpolates the grid points instead.